Find Trade Colleges

 Full Allied Health Professions at Pima Medical Institute - Tucson Report

 University of Wisconsin - Madison ranked #23 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools list.
-Located in the city of Madison, UW - Madison is a public school with a fairly large student population.
+Located in the large city of Madison, UW - Madison is a public school with a fairly large student population.

 While working on their Bachelor's Degree, allied health majors at UW - Madison accumulate an average of around $21,532 in student debt.